onlitec/OnLi/SECURITY.md

 # Security Policy

-This file contains some policies about the security reports on Dolibarr ERP CRM project, a popular Open Source ERP and CRM used by millions of users.
+This file contains some policies about the security reports on OnLi ERP CRM project, a popular Open Source ERP and CRM used by millions of users.

 ## Supported Versions for security reports

-Security report are valid only on current stable version (see https://dolibarr.org web site to get current stable version) or on development version (branch "develop" on https://github.com/Dolibarr/dolibarr).
+Security report are valid only on current stable version (see https://onli.org web site to get current stable version) or on development version (branch "develop" on https://github.com/OnLi/onli).

 ## Reporting a Vulnerability